grafana/grafana/docs/sources/alerting/fundamentals/notifications/templates/annotation-label.md

 ---
 canonical: https://grafana.com/docs/grafana/latest/alerting/fundamentals/notifications/templates/template-labels-annotations

-description: Template labels and annotations to customize alert notifications
+description: Learn how to use annotations and labels to store key information about alerts and customize alert notifications
 keywords:
   - grafana
   - alerting